 Coast Archers is a competitive target archery club on the NSW Central Coast.
 Our members shoot compound, recurve, longbow and crossbow.
 We welcome all ages and abilities to join our team.

-What are the benefits of becoming a Coast Archer?
+There are benefits of becoming a Coast Archer…

 Membership of Coast Archers includes membership to Archery Australia and Archery NSW, the National and State Governing Bodies.
 This includes insurance*.
 Also, your tournament and Qualifying Ranking Event (QRE) scores will be recorded and displayed on Archers Diary.